pradoprojects/pradoprojects.github.io/index.md

 </p>

 <div style="text-align: justify">
-This is an ongoing UX project to design an app that will let plants enthusiasts connect to each other and share seeds/cuttings/ tips of their plants with other gardeners.
+This is an ongoing UX project to design an app that will let plant enthusiasts connect to each other and share seeds/cuttings/ tips of their plants with other gardeners.
 The idea is to leverage users' well-being and environmentally sustainable attitudes by nurturing communities that share a common interest in plants.
 </div>
 [See more info at Git Repository...](https://github.com/pradoprojects/Seedlers)